Suped

 Where Suped fits

-Suped does not replace the ESP's delivery queue controls.
-The ESP still has to tune SMTP concurrency and retry behavior.
-Suped helps with the surrounding workflow: proving whether authentication is clean, spotting sender-source changes, monitoring DMARC results, and separating connection throttling from reputation or configuration problems.
+Suped does not replace an application's connection pool or the ESP's delivery queue controls.
+The responsible operator still has to tune SMTP concurrency and retry behavior.
+Suped helps with the surrounding workflow by confirming authentication, spotting sender-source changes, monitoring DMARC results, and separating connection throttling from reputation or configuration problems.

 Issue steps to fix dialog showing the issue overview, tailored fix steps, and verification action